DeRuyter Reservoir

+Geography

+The DeRuyter Reservoir dam is up to 70 ft high and 1,500 ft wide.
+In 1899, it was reported that the reservoir had had a capacity of 500,000,000 ft3.
+According to New York state, the reservoir has 557 acres of surface area, 6.2 mi of shoreline, and is 1.8 mi long with a maximum depth of 55 ft.

+Water flows into it from a small watershed, and several artesian springs at the south.
+To the north, the reservoir marks the beginning of Limestone Creek's eastern branch.
+It is bordered on the other sides by forested ridges; DeRuyter State Forest to the east, and Highland Forest to the west.
+The North Country Trail (following the Finger Lakes Trail) passes through these forests, and across the reservoir dam.

+The reservoir is located in Madison County, near the towns of Fabius, DeRuyter, and Cazenovia.

 History

+Dam

+In the 19th century, New York State constructed a system of reservoirs and feeder canals along the path of the Erie Canal, in an attempt to ensure that the canal had a stable supply of water.

 In 1856, an estimate for a reservoir on Limestone Creek put the cost at $118,367.55.
 Construction of the reservoir was authorized by the Canal Board in January 1861, and it was opened in 1863.
 Charles A. Beach was in charge of initial construction.
 The upper Tioughnioga Creek was diverted into the reservoir.
 The initial purpose was to provide additional water to the Erie Canal during the dry season.
 In 1862, the reservoir was "brought into use, though not completed".
 It was completed the following year, at a total cost of $126,026.82.